Xqhare/neith/README.md

 These design principles are also the reason why Neith will not save to disc by itself.

 To reiterate, Neith will not assume what it should do, it will wait for you to tell it what to do.

+### ACID Compliance

+ACID is a set of properties of database transactions intended to gurantee data validity despite errors and other mishaps.

+#### Atomicity

+> Atomicity gurantees that each transaction is treated as a single unit, which either succeeds of fails completely.

+Neith treats each call of the `execute()` function as a transaction unit, and will return either a success message or error, depending on the state of the transaction.

+#### Consistency

+> Consitency ensures that a transaction can only bring the database from one consistent state to another, meaning that any data written to the database must be valid according to all defined rules.

+Neith decodes and checks each query made by the user first, and only after confirming it to be a valid query Neith will execute it.
+This should prevent any illegal transaction leading to a ccorrupt database.

+#### Isolation

+> Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.

+Neith cannot execute transactions concurrently.

+#### Durability

+> Durability guarantees that once a transaction has been committed, it will remain commited even in the case of a system failure.

+Neith does not save the state to disc automatically, and if used in `ram-mode` it cannot save the state at all.
+So it is up to the user to ensure that a save to disc happens at appropriate points in their program.

+Maybe I will implement a flag for automatic saving.
+This however is a compute intensive operation, so it would probably default to `off` just like with the `job-history` table.

 ## Naming